Switch: How to Change Things When Change Is Hard by Chip & Dan Heath

 September 15th, 2013

-Having read and really enjoyed Chip & Dan Heath’s first book, Made to Stick: Why Some Ideas Survive and Others Die, I bought Switch: How to Change Things When Change Is Hardwhen it was first released, however it sat on my bookshelf gathering dust until I heard +Jean Tabaka talking about it when she visited Telstra in June.
+Having read and really enjoyed Chip & Dan Heath’s first book, Made to Stick: Why Some Ideas Survive and Others Die, I bought Switch: How to Change Things When Change Is Hardwhen it was first released, however it sat on my bookshelf gathering dust until I heard Jean Tabaka talking about it when she visited Telstra in June.
 In Switch, the Heath Brothers have done a a great job of making the science of change management simple.
-The book borrows an analogy from +Jonathan Haidt‘s The Happiness Hypothesis of the Elephant (our emotional side) and the Rider (our rational side).
-The premise being if the Elephant doesn’t want to go in the direction of the Rider, than the Rider is out matched and the Elephant goes the way it wants.
+The book borrows an analogy from Jonathan Haidt’s The Happiness Hypothesis of the Elephant (our emotional side) and the Rider (our rational side).
+The premise being if the Elephant doesn’t want to go in the direction of the Rider, then the Rider is out matched and the Elephant goes the way it wants.

 The book is broken into three sections:

 - Direct the Rider – Find the Bright Spots.
 Script the Critical Moves & Point to the Destination

 - Motivate the Elephant – Find the Feeling, Shrink the Change, Grow Your People

 - Shape the Path – Tweak the Environment, Build the Habits, Rally the Herd